GLF-CR: SAR-Enhanced Cloud Removal with Global-Local Fusion: Experiments

 {\bf Implementation Details}.
-Our proposed GLF-CR network is implemented using publicly available Pytorch and trained in an end-to-end manner supervised by L1 loss on 4 NVIDIA TITAN V GPUs.
+The proposed GLF-CR network is implemented using publicly available Pytorch and trained in an end-to-end manner supervised by L1 loss on 4 NVIDIA TITAN V GPUs.
 We implement the gating functions in Secs.~\ref{Sec-SGCI} and~\ref{Sec-SLFC} by employing a convolution layer as well as a Softmax layer, and the dynamic filter generation (DFG) module in Sec.~\ref{Sec-SLFC} is constituted by a convolution layer followed by two residual blocks.
 During training, we randomly crop the samples into $128 \times 128$ patches.
-The batch size is set to 12 and the maximum epoch of training iterations is set to 30.
+In an empirical manner, the batch size is set to 12 and the maximum epoch of training iterations is set to 30.
 The Adam optimizer is used and the learning rate starts at $10^{-4}$, which decays by $50\%$ every five epochs.
-The number of the SGCI and SLFC blocks $D$ is set to $6$; the number of dense connections in each stream of the SGCI block is set to $5$; the window size and the attention head number for the STL layer are set to $8$ and $8$, respectively; and the size of the dynamic filter $k$ is set to $5$.
-The codes, models, and more results will be released at: \url{https://github.com/xufangchn/GLF-CR}.
+By trading off the performance and complexity of the model, the number of the SGCI and SLFC blocks $D$ is set to $6$; the number of dense connections in each stream of the SGCI block is set to $5$; the window size and the attention head number for the STL layer are set to $8$ and $8$, respectively; and the size of the dynamic filter $k$ is set to $5$.
+The codes, models, and more results are released at: \url{https://github.com/xufangchn/GLF-CR}.